JordanTanReiYao/CS3219_TaskB/README.md

 # CS3219 Tasks B1, B2 and B4
+The API created for these tasks is for contact details (e.g. name, email, phone number).
 Written in JavaScript for backend and Vue for frontend

 ## Task B1